anirtic/lending-club-dataset/README.md

 2. Follow the instructions within the notebook to explore the project, conduct data analysis, and build machine learning models.

 #### Using the FastAPI Application
+#### Batch mode:
-1. Open https://tcs33-iflehjyjlq-uc.a.run.app/docs on a browser.
+1. Open https://lendingc33-26ulqxbbaq-uc.a.run.app/docs in a browser.
-2. For decision model choose /decision end point select button "Try it out" and upload the file located on /testdata/X_testdata_decision.csv and click button "Execute".
+2. For the decision model, choose the /decision-batch endpoint, select the "Try it out" button, and upload the file located at /testdata/X_testdata_decision.csv, then click the "Execute" button.
-3. For grade/subgrade/interest_rate model choose /gradesnrate end point select button "Try it out" and upload the file located on /testdata/X_testdata_gr_sg_intr.csv and click button "Execute".
+3. For the grade/subgrade/interest rate model, choose the /gradesnrate endpoint, select the "Try it out" button, and upload the file located at /testdata/X_testdata_gr_sg_intr.csv, then click the "Execute" button.

+##### Stream mode:
+1. Open `stream_mode_test` notebook and follow the instructions there.

+### Performance:
-#### Note:
+#### Loan Decision Model:
-I was not able to upload model_subgrade.pkl file into github, because it weights more than 25MB.
-Please write me a message on discord, so I could share it there, if needed.
-Thanks.
+Able to handle a single request on average in 210ms, resulting in 285 requests per minute.
+#### Grade / Subgrade / Interest rate Model:
+Able to handle a single request on average in 300ms, resulting in 200 requests per minute.